theCreedo/jekyll-now/about.md

 ### Recommended Reads

+Entertainment:

 - The Martian by Andy Weir
-- THe Power of Habit by Charles Duhigg
 - The Last Lecture by Randy Pausch
 - The Screwtape Letters by C.S.Lewis
 - A Walk in the Woods by Bill Bryson
+- The Invention of Nature: Alexander von Humboldt's New World by Andrea Wulf
+- Off to Be the Wizard by Scott Meyer

+Productivity:

+- Moonwalking with Einstein by Joshua Foer
+- The Power of Habit by Charles Duhigg
+- How to Win Friends & Influence People by Dale Carnegie
 - So Good They Can't Ignore You by Cal Newport
+- Deep Work: Rules for Focused Success in a Distracted World by Cal Newport
+- Pitch Perfect by Bill McGowan

 ### Contact me